List of Spartacus (TV series) characters: Mira

-One of Lucretia's house servants, who uses her to seduce Spartacus in order to ensure that he can perform sexually for her friend Licinia; however, Spartacus turns down her advances.
-Later, Mira develops real feelings for Spartacus and becomes his lover and aids him in the rebellion by opening the gates to the villa.
-In season 2 she continues to aid Spartacus, becoming a skilled archer and warrior in her own right.
-Despite his affection for her, she realizes she ultimately cannot replace Spartacus' wife Sura.
+Mira is one of Lucretia's house servants, who uses her to seduce Spartacus in order to ensure that he can perform sexually for her friend, Licinia; but Spartacus turns down her advances.
+Later, Mira develops genuine romantic feelings towards Spartacus and becomes his lover, and aids him in the rebellion by opening the gates to the villa.
+In season 2, Mira continues to aid Spartacus, becoming a skilled archer and warrior in her own right.
+Despite his affection for her, she realizes that she ultimately cannot replace Spartacus' wife, Sura.
 Spartacus loses trust in her when she tries to murder the captured Ilithyia.
-While trapped on Mt Vesuvius, she helps Spartacus rescue a group of rebels attempting to escape the surrounding Roman forces and is struck by an axe, launched by Salvius, Glaber's new second in command.
+While trapped on Mt Vesuvius, Mira helps Spartacus rescue a group of rebels attempting to escape the surrounding Roman forces and is struck by an axe, launched by Salvius, Glaber's new second-in-command.
 She dies in Spartacus' arms and Spartacus is devastated by her death.